Friday, July 4, 2025

 Wednesday, June 4, 2025

-Rancho Julio Extraña
+Rancho Junio Extraña

 Welcome to the "Rancho Relaxo" blog for June.
 This month's issue is much closer to being on time but things are still rather hectic around here and the dust usually never settles.
 We’re still busier than a coon dog with a pound of hot dogs and three buttermilk biscuits.